- Defining The Issues:

 - Do Matthew 16:19 And John 20:23 Affirm That We Must Confess Our Sins To A Priest Or That They Have Been Given Power To Forgive Them?:

 -The "keys" represent the authority to proclaim the salvation of converts and the condemnation of sinners (Luke 10:16).
 They are knowledge of the kingdom of God (Matthew 23:13; Luke 11:52).
-The door of salvation is opened to those who accept the message of the gospel, whereas the door of condemnation is opened to those who reject it (Acts 14:27; Romans 1:16).
+The door of salvation is opened to those who accept the message of the gospel (Romans 1:16), whereas the door of condemnation is opened to those who reject it (Acts 14:27).
 John 20:23 occurs within the context of the great commission (Matthew 28:16-20; Mark 16:14-18; Luke 24:45-49).
-It uses more judicial language for the idea of sending disciples into the world to declare the message of salvation.
+It uses judicial language for the idea of authoritatively declaring forgiveness based on God's terms.

 -In the Book of Acts, converts such as Paul and Cornelius received the gift of the Holy Spirit.
-They rejoiced as a result of hearing the proclamation of eternal salvation from sin.
-However, note that Jesus instructed the original disciples to shake the dust off their feet when they encountered cities who rejected them for preaching the gospel (Matthew 10:14-15; Mark 6:11; Acts 13:51).
+However, note that Jesus instructed the original disciples to shake the dust off their feet when they encountered cities who rejected their message (Matthew 10:14-15; Mark 6:11; Acts 13:51).
 This is a perfect way of applying the principle of "loosing," or announcing the condemnation of sinners.
-Today, we serve as ambassadors for Christ by performing the ministry of reconciliation through the preaching of the gospel and conversion of perishing souls (2 Corinthians 5:17-21).
-Christians have been authorized to declare the terms of forgiveness as provided by the gospel.
+Today, we serve as ambassadors for Christ through the preaching of the gospel (2 Corinthians 5:17-21).
+Christians have been authorized to declare the terms of forgiveness made known through it being heard.

 - Sins Have Been Forgiven Or Have Already Been Forgiven?:

--The idea of auricular confession evolved over centuries, influenced by various cultural, theological, and pastoral needs.
-To declare that the Roman Catholic Church’s process of confession was “always understood” in a certain way neglects the evolution and flexibility present in the early Christian community.
-For example, St. Augustine’s confessions were personal reflections more than a template for communal practice, and his interpretations cannot be straightforwardly equated with modern sacramental confession.
+-Auricular confession developed gradually over centuries, shaped by changing cultural, theological, and pastoral contexts.
+Claiming that the Roman Catholic Church has “always understood” confession in a fixed way overlooks the fluid and evolving nature of early Christian practices.
+For instance, St. Augustine’s Confessions were deeply personal reflections, not a model for communal or sacramental confession as practiced today.
+His writings cannot not be equated with modern sacramental confession.

 - The Words Of Church Historian J.N.D Kelly: